Play

 Credit: Joe Lingeman

-While packing is in no way my favorite part of traveling (I’m sure it isn’t anyone’s!), packing well definitely impacts how smoothly a trip unfolds.
-As we all know, when traveling with kids, we can use all the efficiency and simplicity we can get!
-Here are a few tricks I’ve picked up that make our trips just a little bit easier:
+While packing is in no way my favorite part of traveling (I’m sure it isn’t anyone’s!), an organized suitcase definitely impacts how smoothly a trip unfolds.
+When traveling with kids, we can use all the efficiency and simplicity we can get!
+Here are a few packing tricks I’ve picked up that make our trips just a little bit easier:

 1. Catch up on laundry beforehand.

 My first tip might be my biggest one.
 Too, too many times I’ve been tossing loads into the washer or ruffling through clothes in the dryer while I’m trying to pack or wondering if I can dry that favorite sweatshirt by hanging it out of the car window while we drive.
-No joke.
-It is so. stressful.
+(I’m not kidding.)
 Do yourself a huge favor and make it a point to catch up on the family’s laundry a few days before you need to begin packing — and consider packing as soon as the drawers are full, before needed items get worn and thrown in the hamper again.
 This is the number one thing that makes packing easier for me, and it’s taken me a long time to get into this must-do pre-trip habit.

 2. Create a master packing checklist.

 Once you’ve gone on a few similar trips, you realize you need the same things every time.
-Eliminating thinking and decision fatigue by having a packing list template begins any marathon packing session on a good foot.
-I have a few different lists, including, for example, a camping list and a summer beach trip list.
+Eliminate overthinking and decision fatigue by creating a packing list template for a great start to any marathon packing session.
+I have a few different lists, including a camping list and a summer beach trip list.
 I tweak these as necessary for the specific trip and trip length I’m packing for, as well as for each child.

 I use the Notes app on my iPhone to make packing lists and I copy them when I want to use and/or tweak them.
 I can also share a list with my husband, which is convenient.
 If you’re having trouble coming up with an initial list, there are tons of resources to get you started.